taokayan/searchengine/README.md

 Reverse Indexing finished!!! time:29070ms
 ```

-# Step 5: Search pages by key word
+# 5: Search pages by key word
-Congratulation, you can use your search engine to search!
+Congratulation, you can now use your search engine to search!
 Restart the process and select ```4. search pages``` to start searching.

 Note: Please type lower case letter only for English.
 Also you can use Chinese, Japanese or other languages.
 Use space to separate each keyword, and use ```"``` to quote the keyword that contain space.
 For example: